Clapham Restaurants You Need To Try

 A team of five siblings dedicated to fusing classic east Asian flavours of zing and spice with the colonial French element that is so synonymous with Vietnamese cuisine.
 Brixton-based Banh Banh offers an appetising range of Vietnamese dishes like Thit Khoa – caramelised peppered pork, slowly braised in coconut water and served with pickles.
 The Bo Kho is also a delicious Vietnamese classic, and is a hearty beef stew served with bread.
 For those on the go, grab a banh mi and you won’t be disappointed – an authentic Vietnamese bread bun stuffed with all the flavours associated with the cuisine – chilli, coriander, lime, pate, pork, shredded carrots and cucumber.

-A friendly independent neighbourhood restaurant overlooking the common, Minnow is focused on its modern menu.
+Arguably the most Instagrammable of Clapham restaurants, Minnow is a friendly independent neighbourhood restaurant, boasting a tidy modern menu.
 Its shopfront beckons the residents of SW4 with extravagant seasonal floral displays that flood inside with a dramatic floral ceiling.
-The restaurant offers a bring-your-own booze policy for Sunday roasts which are served with all the trimmings, and during the week, menus consist of the likes of an aubergine parmigiana of epic proportions, stilton, pear and walnut gnocchi, and meat mains such as confit pork belly.
+The restaurant offers a bring-your-own booze policy for Sunday roasts which are served with all the trimmings, and during the week, menus consist of the likes Roasted Root Veg Gnocchi, and meat mains such as Slow Cooked Ox Cheek.

 Venn Street is a cobbled backstreet off the main thoroughfare that is home to the delightful Clapham Picturehouse, a wholesome Saturday market, and some welcoming coffee hot spots.
-Barsito also takes residency in this part of town, and is a small and intimate tapas bar and provides guests with the authentic Spanish experience with an open-plan layout and tall bar stools that prop you up so you can watch the talented bar staff at work.
-The bar is simple and minimalist in décor which reflects its simple but excellent menu.
+Barsito also takes residency in this part of town, and is a small and intimate tapas bar providing guests with an authentic Spanish experience.
+Simple and minimalist in decor, this Clapham restaurant boasts an intimate open-plan layout with tall bar stools allowing diners to watch the talented bar staff at work.